Skip to content

 Info

-Note: This installation will not detect applications running in IIS.
-For applications running in IIS, follow the machine-wide installation process for Windows.
+Note: This installation does not instrument applications running in IIS.
+For applications running in IIS, follow the Windows machine-wide installation process.

 Enable Tracer for Applications

-To enable the .NET Tracer for your service, set the required environment variables and restart the application.
+To enable the .NET Tracer for an application service, you need to set the required environment variables and restart the application.

-For more information on setting environment variables, see the configuration flow Environment Variables.
+For information on different methods of setting environment variables, refer to the configuration process Environment Variables.

 Internet Information Services (IIS):

-1. The .NET Tracer MSI installer adds all necessary environment variables.
+1. The .NET Tracer MSI installer adds all required environment variables.
 Additional environment variables need to be configured here.

-2. To automatically detect applications hosted in IIS, run the following commands as an administrator to fully stop and start IIS:
+2. To automatically instrument applications hosted in IIS, run the following commands as an administrator to completely stop and start IIS:

 net stop /y was